The Shellal Mosaic

-This blog post was written by Emily Robertson, a post-graduate student from the Australian National University who briefly worked at the Memorial as an intern in our Art section.
+This blog post was written by Emily Robertson, a post-graduate student from the Australian National University who undertook an internship in the Memorial's Art section.

 The Mosaic lay exposed for at least a fortnight before Reverend Maitland Woods of the Church of England, and senior chaplain to the ANZAC Mounted Division, was brought in to excavate it.
 Woods was a keen amateur archaeologist, and the dig took place over the course of fourteen days - during which time hostilities continued.
 According to Woods, a German aeroplane crew took a particular interest in the excavation, and repeatedly flew overhead; fortunately the plane eventually left the excavating soldiers alone.
 Before the Mosaic was dismantled, colour drawings were made so that it could be reconstrcuted accurately.
 Then it was packed into wooden crates, and sent to Cairo.
 Unfortunately, a minor diplomatic row ensued between Australia and Britain about the fate of the Mosaic, and it languished in Cairo until June 1918.
 It took a concerted effort on the part of the Australian military to secure it for Australia.
 John Treloar, who later became the first Director of the Australian War Memorial, recalled in a statement he wrote for the historical record:

 We felt that if the mosaic came to England it would be handed over to some British institution - probably the British Museum - and we might find it difficult to secure the release of this relic (1).